-Thomas has funded healthcare for 59 patients in 12 countries.
+Thomas has funded healthcare for 87 patients in 12 countries.

-Marthe is a student from Haiti.
-She lives with her parents and three siblings in a neighborhood of Port-au-Prince.
-She is in seventh grade and is an excellent student.
-Marthe has a cardiac condition called atrial septal defect.
-A hole exists between the two upper chambers of her heart.
-Blood leaks through this hole, leaving her sick and short of breath.
-Marthe will fly to the United States to receive treatment.
-On September 9, she will undergo cardiac surgery, during which surgeons will sew a patch over the hole so that blood can no longer leak through it.
-Another organization, HeartGift Foundation, is contributing $17,000 to pay for surgery.
-Marthe's family also needs help to fund the costs of surgery prep.
+Anderson is an 8-year-old student from Haiti.
+He lives with his parents and younger brother in a neighborhood of Port-au-Prince.
+He likes math and science in school, and would like to grow up to be an engineer.
+Anderson has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart.
+Anderson will fly to Dominican Republic to receive treatment.
+On November 26th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through it.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8,000 to help pay for surgery.
+Anderson's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marthe's family overseas.
-She says, "I am looking forward to my surgery so that I can stop worrying about my heart!"
+It also supports passport obtainment and the social workers from Haiti Cardiac Alliance who will accompany Anderson's family overseas.
+Anderson shared: "I am excited to have this surgery so that I won't have to worry about my heart any longer!"